cgenardini/se_project_aroundtheus/README.md

 - Image modal is opened with user clicks on card images.
 Image title is displayed below image modal
 - custom form validation message display withing browser default message
 - Buttons active of when all for inputs are valid.
+- organized into modules to organize code
+- created two classes for Card and FormValidator
+- Utils placed to separate modules to use in separate files

 **Updates**

-- User need a way to change profile picture
+- User needs a way to change profile picture
 - New data saved to server

 **Live**